pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/41_Notifications.md

 ![Notifications](../img/notifications_example.png)

-User can use `Share via Notfications` button in order to open a new notification window and pre-fill the attachment field with desired element.
+User can use `Share via Notifications` button in order to open a new notification window and pre-fill the attachment field with desired element.

 ![Notifications](../img/share_via_notifications_example.png)